ciren/cilib-tutorial/src/pages/stepS/class.md

 ```

 Although a simple example with having our state has a `Double`, we can
-begin to see it's usefulness.
+begin to see its usefulness.
 Especially when we begin to use it in
 for comprehensions to chain multiple `StepSs` together.
 The last
 focus of this chapter will be exploring the companion object.